OfficeDev/Office-Add-in-samples/Samples/outlook-set-signature/README.md

 If you prefer to host the web server for the sample on your computer, follow these steps:

+1. Install a recent version of [npm](https://www.npmjs.com/get-npm) and [Node.js](https://nodejs.org/) on your computer.
+To verify if you've already installed these tools, run the commands `node -v` and `npm -v` in your terminal.
 1. You need http-server to run the local web server.
 If you haven't installed this yet, run the following command.

     ```console